-In today’s video I’ll be giving you google search ads tips on a brand new tool in Google ads.
+Today’s article, Google Search Ads Tips [NEW KEYWORD FEATURE], I’ll be giving you Google search ads tips on a brand new tool in Google Ads.
 It’s their refined keywords feature and it will help your keyword research.

 Then if we’re researching a different keyword, we’ll see other automatic groupings.

-We can click on any of these groupings to see the different attributes that have been automatically identified in the suggested keywords let’s select Dentist.
+We can click on any of these groupings to see the different attributes that have been automatically identified in the suggested keywords.

-We can now see, we have smile dental, kids dentist, affordable dental, emergency dentist near me, and so on to narrow down the suggested keywords.
+When we select Dentist, we can now see the following keywords: smile dental, kids dentist, affordable dental, emergency dentist near me, and so on to narrow down the suggested keywords.

 Now I do want to highlight that this feature is still being developed and it will likely change as it’s developed and improved.
 I sometimes find it working odd, but overall it’s a great tool for saving time and for having better quality ads and ad groups.

 Take time to test out the refined keywords feature.
 And remember, it’s just one more way.
 You can refine your keyword research.
 The tool is in development and as it improves you’ll see better results.